Do you want to become an author?

 On other occasions, the sub-editors of the paper reworked my articles.
 This process felt like a brutal dressing-down, but at least I was getting paid to write.

-If you want to act like a professional:
+If you want to act like a professional or successful writer:

 - Write every day and not just when you’re inspired